fluxcd/flux2/docs/release/flux.md

 ### Minor releases

-Minor releases are intended for backwards compatible feature additions and improvements.
+Minor releases are intended for backward-compatible feature additions and improvements.
 Note that breaking changes may occur if required by a security vulnerability fix.

 Minor releases are used when updating the Flux controllers or Kubernetes dependencies